microsoft/vscode-docs/docs/python/tutorial-django.md

         - *settings.py*: contains settings for Django project, which you modify in the course of developing a web app.
         - *urls.py*: contains a table of contents for the Django project, which you also modify in the course of development.

-1. To verify the Django project, run it using the command `python manage.py runserver <port>` (`python3` as necessary on Linux/MacOS), where `<port>` is any port number you want to use, such as 5000.
-The command starts Django's built-in development server, and you see output like the following in the Output window:
+1. To verify the Django project, run it using the command `python manage.py runserver` (`python3` as necessary on Linux/MacOS).
+The command starts Django's built-in development server on the default port 8000, and you see output like the following in the Output window:

     ```output
     Performing system checks...